gliepins/Support-Chat-with-Telegram/README.md

 - `SupportChat.recheck()` — manually re‑run the path gating
 - `SupportChat.show()` / `SupportChat.hide()` — programmatically toggle visibility
 - `SupportChat.setLocale('lv')` — switch UI language at runtime and PATCH conversation locale (server uses it for system messages)
+  - Note: the “joined” bubble is rendered client‑side from `supportLabel + joinedSuffix` and uses the widget’s current locale at the time of the event.

 Example (site‑wide load, SPA friendly):